 Social media is a mechanism for conveying your company culture to potential recruits and attracting new staff.
 You can brand your social media channels, post photos, and host videos.
 Customers and job seekers should be encouraged to participate in discussions, and employees should promptly address questions and comments.

-The use of social media allows potential recruits to get a feel for what the company is like before they apply or join.
+The use of social media allows potential recruits to get a feel for what the company is like before they apply.
 By encouraging potential recruits to get to know the company culture before accepting a position, you ensure the candidate is the right fit for the company.

 Reach Passive Candidates

 Many people that are not currently looking for a job are still using social networks.
 But some of these professionals may be a great fit for the role you are looking to fill, and might be tempted to apply if they knew you had a vacancy.
 Even if many of these passive candidates have no current interest, you can begin building relationships before they decide to look for a new job.
 By using social media, you can greatly expand your talent pool by getting your jobs in front of passive candidates.

 Employee referral programs are a highly effective recruiting tool.
 In fact, studies from the Society for Human Resource Management (SHRM) reveal that more than 80% of organizations rank employee referral programs as the number one source of high-quality hires.1